watermint/toolbox/docs/guides/dropbox-business.md

 ## Find and delete unused groups

 There are two commands to find unused groups.
-The first command is `group list`.
-The command `group list` will report the number of members of each group.
+The first command is `dropbox team group list`.
+The command `dropbox team group list` will report the number of members of each group.
 If it's zero, a group is not currently used to adding permission to folders.
-If you want to see which folder uses each group, use the command `group folder list`. `group folder list` will report the group to folder mapping.
+If you want to see which folder uses each group, use the command `dropbox team group folder list`. `dropbox team group folder list` will report the group to folder mapping.
 The report `group_with_no_folders` will show groups with no folders.
 You can safely remove groups once if you check both the number of members and folders.
-After confirmation, you can bulk delete groups by using the command `group batch delete`.
+After confirmation, you can bulk delete groups by using the command `dropbox team group batch delete`.

 | Command                                                                                             | Description                |
 |-----------------------------------------------------------------------------------------------------|----------------------------|